nlathia/research-util/README.md

 # Research Util

-## About
-This repository contains various Python/R scripts used to visualise and flatten data.
+This repository contains various Python/R scripts used to visualise, preprocess, and flatten research data.

 ## Maps